 Looking for a Financial Advisor?
 Here are 10 Questions You Should be Asking

 It can be hard to know where to start when you’re looking for a financial advisor -- there are so many variables, questions and qualifications that you have to weigh before making an informed decision.
-Before committing to an advisor, make sure you ask these ten questions of your prospective financial planner.
+Before committing to a financial advisor, make sure you ask these ten questions of your prospective financial planner.

 1. Are you a fiduciary?

 The sad truth is most advisors are not fiduciaries (a person who holds a legal or ethical relationship of trust with one or more other parties; typically, a fiduciary prudently takes care of money or other assets for another person).
 These non-fiduciaries aren’t required to place your best interests ahead of theirs.
-These advisors are held to what’s known as a “suitability” standard, which means their advice only needs to be suitable to your situation.
+Instead, these advisors are held to what’s known as a “suitability” standard, which means their advice only needs to be “suitable”--not necessarily the best.
 In this world, the advice may be “suitable,” but not the best the advisor has to offer, and you end up paying the cost for that.
 This can lead to what’s known as “conflicting advice,” where an advisor gives you a recommendation that conflicts with your best interest, usually because the advisor stands to gain on the transaction.
 One study pegged the cost of such conflicting advice at $17 billion each year.

 2. What licenses/qualifications/credentials/certifications do you have?

 Technically there’s no licensing requirement to call oneself a financial advisor, but there are several designations in the field that are advantageous and appealing to investors.
 To find a quality advisor, you should restrict your search to people who have CFP®, CPA/PFS, CFA or ChFC certifications.
 It is important to ask what their specialized service offerings are.
 Make sure what they’re offering fits your needs.

 If you’re looking for a financial planner, it’s important to seek out one with the proper credentials.
 For example, planners with the CFP® certification (CERTIFIED FINANCIAL PLANNTERTM) have thousands of hours of training, must pass rigorous examinations, and are bound by an ethical code to put their clients’ interests before their own as fiduciaries.
 A Certified Public Accountant/Personal Financial Specialist (CPA/PFS) has similar ethical obligations as training as a CFP®, but with the benefit of having additional knowledge regarding tax, accounting, and business management.

 One easy way to check out an advisor’s record is to examine their Form ADV.
 (A Form ADV is the uniform form used by investment advisers to register with both the Securities and Exchange Commission (SEC) and state securities authorities.)
 Most advisors will provide you with this early on in the process; consider it a red flag if they don’t.

 3. What is your investment philosophy?

 Your advisor’s approach to investing is a crucial feature of your investment and retirement security.
 When looking for a wealth management advisor, you should have a clear understanding and belief in your investment advisor’s philosophy.
 Don’t invest with an advisor whose approach you just can’t seem to understand.

 Does your advisor select individual stocks, or do they use mutual funds and ETFs?
 If the advisor uses mutual funds, are they active or passive?
 How much extra cost do the mutual funds bring to your portfolio?
 These are just some of the questions that can help you better understand your advisor’s investment philosophy.
 Above all, make sure it aligns with your long-term philosophy and goals for the future.